12-Step Facilitation Therapy

 - Acceptance – Clients come to realize that drug and alcohol addiction is a disease that cannot be controlled.
 The abuse of addictive substances has caused it to become completely unmanageable and willpower cannot defeat the addiction on its own.
 Abstinence is the only way to overcome drug and alcohol addiction.

 - Surrender – In order to heal, clients must surrender to their higher power and accept the peer support provided by other addicted individuals in the same situation.
-Clients must also accept the that adhering to the 12-step program will provide them the highest opportunity for personal success in sobriety.
+Clients must also accept the that adhering to the 12-step program will provide them with the highest opportunity for personal success in sobriety.

 - Active involvement – Another main aspect of 12-step therapy is that clients regularly attend 12-step meetings and participate in all related activities.